Skip to content

 Short answers, pulled from the story.

-Julius Caesar and Mark Antony commissioned the first known such effort in 44 BCE.
-Three Greek geographers named Zenodoxus, Theodotus of Byzantium, and Polykleitos the Younger were hired to survey the system.
+Julius Caesar and Mark Antony commissioned the first known empire-wide survey of Roman roads in 44 BCE.
+Three Greek geographers, Zenodoxus, Theodotus of Byzantium, and Polykleitos the Younger, carried out the work, which took more than 25 years to complete.

-Where were the four Vicarello Cups found and what do they contain?
+What are the Vicarello Cups and what do they record?

-The Itinerarium Burdigalense describes a route taken by a pilgrim from Bordeaux in France to the Holy Land in AD 333.
-This text serves as a historical record of that specific journey.
+The Bordeaux Itinerary, formally called the Itinerarium Burdigalense, is the written record of a route taken by a pilgrim travelling from Bordeaux in France to the Holy Land in AD 333.
+It is one of the surviving examples of the ancient itinerarium form.

-How did the meaning of itinerarium change over the centuries?
+How did the meaning of itinerarium change over time?